 There are a lot of employees who now try to develop and perfect their aptitudes, looking for advanced and unique ways that’ll help them improve their performance and productivity.
 The employee should consider several aspects whenever he decides whether to engage (or not) in advanced studies or provided training:

 - How much increase in productivity will this course/college/training yield?

 - Is the labor marketplace extremely competitive in such a way that it’ll represent problems after the educational course is finished?
-Is there significant “room for growth”?
+Is there a significant “room for growth”?

 It Affects the Economy

 Every country looks to be extremely interested in the future of its generations.
-A country that has professional workers who are knowledgeable and competent enough to engage in the newer industries such as science and technology will reap huge economic benefits.
+A country that has professional workers who are knowledgeable and competent enough to engage in newer industries such as science and technology will reap huge economic benefits.

 Therefore, it’s in each country’s interest to start an educational movement that is supposed to lead to growth and prosperity.
 Now that every person has the right to a basic education started (in most countries), competition has quickly made its way in.

-Education doesn’t refer only to college graduates who want to get a job or workers who wish to improve their career by enrolling in college.
+Education doesn’t refer only to college graduates who want to get a job or workers who wish to improve their careers by enrolling in college.
 In fact, economists categorize education in the following way: